sbleos/sbleos.github.io/README.md

 > :warning: You should only delete users if they are not actually joining the club.
 Only verify them after they have turned in their registration form and have been accepted to the club on MyLCI (you need their Member ID to verify them).
 There is no built in functionality for deleting users for security reasons.
 To delete a user, ask the current developer to delete them from the Firebase Console.
 Only do this for new users or when absolutely necessary!

 Members only have limited access to the dashboard.
 The main purpose of this website is so members can see their own hours and events they have attended.
 However, they will not be able to edit any data besides their own profile information.
 On the other hand, board members have complete access to the entire club's data, can edit hours volunteered, and can see club metrics.
+The active board members will also receive an email from the club email when a new Leo joins the club so someone can verify the new account.

 > :information_source: Once again, members can only see the events and meetings they have attended and hours earned.
 The rest of the instructions pertain only to the board.